SLamont3134/Manage-Properties/README.md

 # Manage-Properties
 Demonstrates a text based menu and utilizes OOP.
+Manages Different properties that are created by the user.
 Utilizes input verification, exception handling, and class hierarchies.

+#Documentation
+Link to JavaDocs Index can be found[here]()

 #Author